The Hardwood Floor Finish Decision Might Surprise You!

 So, I have spent many hours making numerous renderings similar to the ones I made nearly three years ago.

 I used the same base image as I used in November 2020, an hour after I closed.
 This was before any furniture was brought in.
-Then, I found the table I love, from Englishman’s but in a better perspective.
+Then, I found the table I love, from Englishman’s Furniture, but in a better perspective.

 The table I’ve been using is two demilune tables, but it’s a little too small.
 I thought I could use a slightly larger table pad, but it scoots around and sometimes doesn’t work well.